mdn/translated-content/files/ko/learn/css/styling_text/styling_lists/index.md

 ### start

-The {{htmlattrxref("start","ol")}} attribute allows you to start the list counting from a number other than 1.
+The [`start`](/ko/docs/Web/HTML/Element/ol#start) attribute allows you to start the list counting from a number other than 1.
 The following example:

 ```html
 <ol start="4">